How to apply to a Texas Teacher Certification Program

 2. Does the program philosophy and approach to classroom behavior management lead to proven results?

-3. Does the program advocate for you with campus and district leadership?
+3. Does the program advocate for you to teach in Texas with campus and district leadership?

 - Strong certification programs work closely with campus leadership to identify any areas of concern and work to address, coach, train you in those so that everyone, including you, feel that your first year of teaching was a great success.
 Your certification program and your Field Supervisor should actively check in with leadership to confirm everyone’s expectations are being met and if not, developing a plan to make that happen.
 See how Teachworthy’s Career Tools and proactive communication with HR Departments provides you the maximum opportunity for employment.